britishgas-engineering/ya-done-api/README.md

 npm  test
 ```

-**If you want to split the Given when then in steps, you can follow the below structure:**
+**If you want to split the Given when then in steps, you can follow the below structure: Structure 2**
 ```
 features
     ├─sampleFeature.js
 steps
-    ├─givem
+    ├─given
     |    ├─lib
     |    |   ├─givenSteps.js
     |    ├─index.js